dumpling001/Growth/Python_Practice_Records/main_history.md

 NEXT:
 Ideas for Similar Programs (The first one.)

-Issue:

-ModuleNotFoundError: No module named 'census2010'
+Issue: ModuleNotFoundError: No module named 'census2010'

+Unresolved.

+Issue: DeprecationWarning: Call to deprecated function get_sheet_by_name (Use wb[sheetname]).

+Solution: Use: sheet = wb["UseThisSheet"] instead.